kubre/Skeleton-MVC/readme.md

 **Uploaded file**: filesize must be less than or equals to the size.

 #### min:size
 Minimum size rule.
-Applied as _max:size_
+Constraint same as _max:size_ rule.

 ## Database